 Instructions

-- Peel the cucumber and cut off its ends.
+- Remove the cucumber's outer peel and cut off the ends.

-- Make watery salad dressing: Place water, sugar, vinegar, salt, and ground pepper in a mixing bowl.
-Stir well until combined.
-Adjust the taste of the dressing to your liking.
+- Make the watery salad dressing: In a mixing bowl, combine water, sugar, vinegar, salt, and ground pepper.
+Whisk well to combine.
+Adjust the flavor of the dressing to taste.

 Notes

-- Serve this Czech cucumber salad cold in a little bowl and put a small spoon to it.
+- Serve this Czech cucumber salad cold in a small bowl, and add a small spoon.

-- It’s an ideal accompaniment to the main course dishes like řízek (Schnitzel), smažený sýr or sekaná.
+- It's an ideal accompaniment to main courses such as schnitzel, fried cheese, or meatloaf.

-- Cucumbers freshly picked from the garden can be grated with the skin on without peeling them in advance.
+- Fresh cucumbers from the garden can be grated with the skin on, without peeling them first.

-- The commonly used vinegar in Czech kitchens has a pretty pungent aroma.
-The amount of vinegar depends on its strength–I used apple cider vinegar with 5% acidity in this recipe.
-The more pungent vinegar tastes, the less you pour in the dressing.
-Moreover, it's also a matter of personal preference in taste.
-Some people prefer a sharper flavor, others a milder one.
+- The vinegar commonly used in Czech cuisine has a rather pungent aroma.
+The amount of vinegar you use depends on its strength; in this recipe, I used apple cider vinegar with 5% acidity.
+The more pungent the vinegar, the less you need to add to the dressing.
+It is also a matter of personal taste.
+Some people prefer a tangier flavor, while others prefer a milder one.

-- A grated cucumber lets out a lot of water.
-It doesn't matter for this kind of watery dressing, so the cucumber does not have to be sweated out to get rid of any excess liquid.
+- A grated cucumber releases a lot of water.
+For this type of watery dressing, it doesn't matter, so you don't need to sweat the cucumber to remove the excess liquid.

 Peter Sustr